Atomfall on Steam - User reviews, Price & Information

 A nuclear disaster has left an area of Britain in tatters.
 Atomfall, a new survival-action game, will see you explore, scavenge, craft, barter and fight your way through beautifully recreated scenery in search of answers.

-Atomfall is a action, adventure and action-adventure game developed and published by Rebellion.
+Atomfall is a action, adventure and first-person game developed and published by Rebellion.

 Released on March 27th 2025 is available only on Windows in 12 languages: English, French, Italian, German, Spanish - Spain, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Traditional Chinese and Japanese.